 • Respect for fellow actors and staff

 We ask each actor to sign up for an audition appointment, and fill out and print the resulting audition form.
-On the day of your audition, please arrive 15-20 minutes before your scheduled time slot to check in.
+On the day of your audition, please arrive 15 minutes before your scheduled time slot to check in.
 We may ask you to bring your completed audition form and a current headshot (photo does NOT need to be professional, and will not be returned), or we may have you complete all of the audition paperwork (including the headshot) online.
 Be sure to follow the audition sign-up instructions for the specific show you are pursuing.

 Those in the room for your audition may include our Director, Musical Director, and Choreographer.
 The Production Manager and a ROYAL Board Member are also in the room to ensure the process is fair and consistent for each actor, but they do not participate in the casting of the production.
 The Directing Team will observe how well they can hear, see, and understand each actor, along with how you cooperate with and listen to the other actors.
 Do your best!
 The Team wants every actor to do well.